OpenVPN/openvpn3-linux/docs/man/openvpn3-service-logger.8.rst

                 To be used together with --syslog.
 The default *LOG-FACILITY* is *LOG_DAEMON*.
 For other valid facilities, see the *facility* section in ``syslog(3)``.

- --log-file FILE
-                This will write all log events to *FILE* instead of the terminal.

 --service
                 This will start ``openvpn3-service-logger`` as a D-Bus service,